 - Premo used to have colored translucent clay, and it may still be available, but has been discontinued as of Spring 2015.

-- Fimo’s translucent colors are closer to true primaries than Premo or Pardo.
+- Fimo’s translucent colors are closer to traditional primaries than Premo or Pardo.

 - Cernit has a range of translucent colors that are very intensely colored.

 - Colored translucent clay allows colors not easily created with alcohol inks, especially red, violet, and a grass green.

 Pardo Colored Translucent Polymer Clay

 Colored Translucent Pardo acts identically to regular uncolored Pardo Translucent Art Clay.
 It can be crumbly and a bit hard to condition, unless you know the tricks for working with it.
 And it is quite clear when baked hotter than what is listed on the package, especially when rolled very thin.
 It’s also extremely strong and flexible.
 And when baked hot, a fine layer of wax will form on the surface, but it can easily be removed with rubbing alcohol or a squirt of GooGone or other citrus label remover.
 Follow up with a scrub with dish liquid.